 In June 1997, the Financial Accounting Standards Board (the "FASB") issued Statement of Financial Accounting Standards No. 130, "Reporting Comprehensive Income."
 This statement requires that changes in comprehensive income be shown in a financial statement that is displayed with the same prominence as other financial statements.
-The statement is effective for fiscal years beginning after

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES: (CONTINUED) December 15, 1997.
+The statement is effective for fiscal years beginning after December 15, 1997.
 Reclassification for earlier periods is required for comparative purposes.
 The Company does not have any material items of comprehensive income, other than net loss, and accordingly, the statement does not have any material impact on reported financial position or results of operations.

 In June 1997, the FASB issued Statement of Financial Accounting Standards No. 131, "Disclosures About Segments of an Enterprise and Related Information."
 This statement supersedes Statement of Financial Accounting Standards No. 14, "Financial Reporting for Segments of a Business Enterprise."
 This statement includes requirements to report selected segment information quarterly and entity-wide disclosures about products and services, major customers, and geographic areas in which the entity holds significant assets and reports significant revenues.
-The statement will be effective for fiscal years beginning after December 15, 1997.
+The statement is effective for fiscal year 1999.
+The Company operates in one segment providing integrated Internet traffic management solutions.